SarahSalvatore/FullStackDevPortfolio-Frontend/README.md

 # The Full Stack Dev Portfolio of Sarah Salvatore

 Hello!
-Thank you for your interest in my portfolio.
-Please continue reading below for more details on the project.
+Welcome to my Frontend Portfolio ReadMe.
+Thank you for your interest in this project.
+Please continue reading for more details:

 ## Table of Contents